 What Can Families Do On the Rosario Islands?

 The Rosario Islands are a great way to experience the Caribbean Ocean without the crowds of beaches closer to Cartagena.
 You can swim, snorkel, scuba dive, or sit in a hammock and read a paperback novel.
 Our kids loved kayaking around the bay and playing in the warm water.

 Travel Tips for Visiting the Rosario Islands with Kids

 Here are our best tips for visiting the Rosario Islands with kids.
 Many of these things we learned along the way and wish we knew before!
 Hopefully, they’ll help you plan a great tropical family vacation.

-These tips are based on our experience in 2022 visiting Isla Grande for three nights, staying at the Rosario Ecohotel.
+These tips are based on our experience visiting Isla Grande for three nights, staying at the Rosario Ecohotel.

 Check Prices: Rosario Ecohotel